nhsconnect/nhslogin/src/vectors-of-trust.md

 ### Example 2: Partner service provides access to basic data (not sensitive)

-This example maps onto archetype A3 within the standard 'DCB3051'.
-The service requires medium verification and high authentication.
+This example service requires medium verification and strong authentication.

 The service sends the following as acceptable Vectors in the ‘vtr’ parameter: